-- · Ongoing analysis of customer data from market surveys to identify emerging consumer preferences and requirements. - Consistent and seamless contact with customers through a connected multiple-channel retail experience. - Reducing the calorie content of products in the - Offer the right product, at the right price, in the right package through the right channel. - Improve consumer information through more transparent product labelling. - Ongoing discussions with government, NGOs and specialists to promote responsible alcohol consumption. - Train our frontline sales team on our products and ingredients to be ambassadors of our beverages and provide customers and consumers with the facts they need to make informed decisions. - Expand into new product lines.
+Mitigation g sales.
+Ongoing analysis of customer data from market surveys to identify emerging consumer preferences and requirements. auritius ealth ascular Consistent and seamless contact with customers through a connected multiple-channel retail experience. estern Reducing the calorie content of products in the portfolio. roblems Offer the right product, at the right price, in the right package through the right channel.
+Improve consumer information through more transparent product labelling. espond Ongoing discussions with government, NGOs and specialists to promote responsible alcohol nore consumption. tion. promote Train our frontline sales team on our products and ingredients to be ambassadors of our beverages and provide customers and consumers with the facts they need to make informed decisions.
+Expand into new product lines.